 How to start a conversation with your key stakeholders

-Collaborating with local and national authorities is essential to successfully implement and retrofit these heat protectant solutions at scale.
+Collaborating with local and national authorities is essential to successfully implement and retrofit these weather and heat protectant solutions at scale.
 The cost of these technologies can be significant, and during a time of widespread economic strain, budget challenges are top of mind.

 It is a fantastic step to see the UK government offer grants for adoption for renewable energy solutions such as EV and solar adoption, but more can and needs to be done to help combat extreme climate events.
 Urban residents, businesses and government need the funding and understanding to make a concerted, collaborative effort to secure temperature control for their home, offices and urban spaces while also reducing their energy usage.